MAD MAX

 In spectacular, explosive action never seen on the screen before or since, both the motorcycle cop and the two pursuit vehicles are "100% SNAFU."

-It's time for Max Rockatansky (Mel Gibson: THE ROAD WARRIOR, BEYOND THUNDERDOME, PAPARAZZI).
+It's time for Max Rockatansky (Mel Gibson: THE ROAD WARRIOR, BEYOND THUNDERDOME, SIGNS, PAPARAZZI).
 He doesn't drive a Pursuit vehicle: Max drives the Interceptor.

 Merry mishaps occur resulting in one less Nightrider.